 As a professional moderator, Carey has presided over world class events including the Doha Forum, a gathering of international leaders brought together to address the most pressing global challenges.
 Her master of ceremonies expertise spans in person and virtual events, such as the 2020 United Nations General Assembly action zone event in response to the Covid-19 pandemic.
 Her experience of being an isolated anchor in a studio talking to reporters and guests thousands of kilometers away on a remote has given her plenty of practice for the new normal.

 A Texas original, Carey attended Smith College in Massachusetts before moving closer to home at Baylor University.
-After graduation, she began her career as an American Broadcaster at KPRC-TV in her hometown Houston before moving on to anchor morning news shows in St. Louis, Las Vegas, and other cities.
+After graduation, she began her career as an Associate Producer at KPRC-TV in her hometown Houston before moving on to anchor morning news shows in St. Louis, Las Vegas, and other cities.
 News anchor roles include Al Jazeera America in New York City and HLN (formerly CNN’s Headline News) in Atlanta.
 At HLN she hosted ‘What Matters’, a weekly segment focused on topics important to the African-American community.

 Carey lives in Houston with her son.